ma-to-ma-to/FPLDraftH2HStats/README.md

 3. In the inspector pane, go to the Network tab (at the top).
 4. On the FPL Draft website, click the "League" tab.
 5. You will see rows populate into the inspector pane.
 Click the row that has Name/File/Filename "details".
-6. In the right side of the inspector pane, an inner pane will show with a bunch of information in it.
+6. On the right side of the inspector pane, an inner pane will show with a bunch of information in it.
 At the top is a URL that should say something like
     *  `GET https://draft.premierleague.com/api/league/[XXXXX]/details`
 7. The \[XXXXX\] part is your League ID!
 <br/>
 <br/>
 <br/>
 NOTE: Previous season data is not available with this tool!
-When a new season starts, FPL APIs no longer serve any data on older seasons.
+Unfortunately when a new season starts, the FPL APIs no longer serve any data from older seasons.